 Old Port December Holiday Historic Walking Tour

 Holiday time in the Old Port is the place to be!
-Explore the Old Port’s rich history and places of interest from 1632 in this 2 ½ hour, 2-mile, exciting walking tour and historical adventure for all members of the family with over 50 historic stops including a stop outside the Henry Wadsworth Longfellow home (the oldest home on the Portland peninsula).
-While we are at the Longfellow home, you'll hear the history of his famous poem Christmas Bells.
-Moreover, during the tour, you will also hear the story of Charles Dickens bizarre visit to Portland.
+Explore the Old Port and downtown Portland's rich history and places of interest from 1632 in this 2 ½ hour, 2-mile, exciting walking tour and historical adventure for all members of the family!
+We will begin our tour in the center of Monument Square, directly in front of the gorgeous City of Portland's Official Holiday Tree, to discuss the origins of the Christmas Tree and the first Christmas celebrated in America.
+During the tour we will discover over 50 historic stops, visit the magical Lobster Trap Tree in the heart of the Old Port, and hear the story of Charles Dickens bizarre visit to Portland.
+At the end of the tour, we will visit the outside of Henry Wadsworth Longfellow's famous home (the oldest home on the Portland peninsula) where you'll hear the history of his famous poem Christmas Bells.
 Don't miss it!

-Public tours will run every Saturday from December 3rd through Christmas Eve!
+Public tours will run every Saturday from December 7th through December 21st.
 Tour starts at 11AM and finishes approximately at 1:30PM.
-Advanced tickets required at ticketmaster/ticketweb. $35 per ticket.
-Kids 12 and under are no charge with a paying adult.
-Private tours and special group rates are available upon request any day of the week by emailing LeighOlson@OldPortHistoricTours.com, where you can pick your own time of day that is convenient for you!
-If you would like to speak with the Tour Guide, Leigh Rush Olson, directly about the tour for questions, please email or call 646-845-9714.
+Advanced tickets required at ticketmaster/ticketweb. $45 per ticket.
+Kids 6 and under are free.
+Private tours and special group rates are available upon request by emailing LeighOlson@OldPortHistoricTours.com.
+If you would like to speak with the Tour Guide directly about the tour for questions, please email or call 646-845-9714.

 Here are just some of the topics you will hear about and places you will visit outside on an Old Port Historic Walking Tour with Leigh...